git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * Activate Fixed Accent: If a note is played the velocity is ignored and a fixed value is used.
 * Fixed Accent Value: The velocity value to use when fixed accent is active.
 * Quantize Amount: The amount of quantization to use when Quantize is executed.
-100% alignes all notes fully to the grid.
+100% aligns all notes fully to the grid.
 * Default note view: The view that should be the default when you select an instrument track for the first time (e.g. Play, Drum, Sequencer, ...).
 * Start with session view: Enables the session view on startup if active otherwise the default note view is displayed.

 ### Transport

-* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button
+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button.
 * Record button: Configure the function to execute when the record button is pressed.
 * Shift + Record button: Configure the function to execute when the record button is pressed in combination with the Shift button.

 ### Session

-* Flip Session: Change the orientation of the tracks/clips horizontal or vertical
+* Flip Session: Change the orientation of the tracks/clips horizontal or vertical.
 * Select clip/scene on launch: If a clip/scene is started from the controller and this setting is off the clip/scene will not be selected.
 Use if you edit another clip and want not to change the focus.
 * Action for pressing rec armed empty clip: what should happen if you press an empty clip in the session view?